 All motors above 500 KW are to be provided with protection devices or equipment to prevent any damage due to single phasing.

 The rule stated above does not apply to motors of the steering gear system installed on the ship.
 Only on the detection of the single phasing, an alarm will be sounded; however, the motor will not stop as the continued operation of the steering motor is essential for safety or propulsion of the ship, especially when the vessel is in congested waters or under manoeuvring.

 Related Reading: 8 Common Problems Found In Steering Gear System Of Ships

 The most commonly used protection devices for single phasing are:-

 1) Electromagnetic Overload Device

-As the current value increases, the electromagnet in the coil also increases which pulls the relay and activates the trip relay and the motor is stopped.
+As the current value increases, the electromagnet in the coil also increases which pulls the relay and activates the trip relay, and the motor is stopped.

 Thermistors are small thermal devices which are used together with an electromagnetic overload relay.
 The thermistors are inserted in the three windings of the motor.
 Any increase in the current will cause heating in the windings, which is detected by the thermistors that send signals to the amplifier.

-The amplifier is connected to electromagnetic relay.
-As soon as a signal is received from thermistor about overheating, this amplifier increases the current value in the coil of electromagnetic relay which activates the trip and the motor stops or trips.
+The amplifier is connected to the electromagnetic relay.
+As soon as a signal is received from thermistor about overheating, this amplifier increases the current value in the coil of an electromagnetic relay which activates the trip and the motor stops or trips.